urbantrout/docs/en/upgrade.md

 Once everything’s in order, follow these steps to update Craft:

-1. Create a `composer.json` file at the root of your Craft project (if you don’t have one already), and add the following properties:
+1. Create a `composer.json` file within your project’s `craft/` folder, and add the following properties:

     ```json
     {